derykmakgill/website/_research/mike-hearn.md

 temporary hack is desperate, and deeply upsetting to many people.
 Not many quit their jobs and created companies to build products only for today's tiny user base.

+#### [[bitcoin-dev] Block size following technological growth](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2015-July/009828.html)

+>...you can't have a tiny high-value-transactions only currency AND all the useful infrastructure that the Bitcoin community is making.
+It's a contradiction.
+And without the infrastructure bitcoin ceases to be interesting even to people who are willing to pay huge sums to use it.

+#### [[bitcoin-dev] Block size following technological growth](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2015-July/009818.html)

+>Quite possibly bigger blocks == more users == more nodes and more miners.
+>
+>To repeat: it's not obvious to me at all that everything wrong with Bitcoin can be solved by shrinking blocks.
+I don't think that's going to suddenly make everything magically more decentralised.
+>
+>Centralization is not a single floating point value that is controlled by block size.
+It's a multi-faceted and complex problem.
+You cannot "destroy Bitcoin through centralization" by adjusting a single constant in the source code.
+>
+>What people like you are Pieter are doing is making a single number a kind of proxy for all fears and concerns about the trend towards outsourcing in the Bitcoin community.
+Everything gets compressed down to one number you feel you can control, whether it is relevant or not.

+#### [[bitcoin-dev] Block size following technological growth](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2015-July/009818.html)

+>Setting up an exchange is a lot of risky and expensive work.
+The motivation is profit, and profits are higher when there are more users to sell to.
+This is business 101.
+>
+>If you remove the potential for future profit, you remove the motivation to create the services that we now enjoy and take for granted.
+Because if you think Bitcoin can be useful without exchanges then let me tell you, I was around when there were none.
+Bitcoin was useless.